 Here you'll identify the top colleges offering Food Science Technology degrees in the Great Lakes region for the tuition.
 Food Science Technology students made up 254 of the Great Lakes region's graduates in 2017.
 Starting out in their careers, these graduates will make about $42,301 and $76,619 mid-career.
 Starting and mid-career earnings are a couple of many variables which go into selecting the top value Food Science Technology schools of the Great Lakes region.

 Use the ranking methodology guide for more info about the other factors that are used to determine the top value Food Science Technology universities and colleges in the Great Lakes area.

 Every student pursuing a degree in Food Science Technology needs to take a look at Purdue University - Main Campus.
 Students who graduate from this program report average early career earnings of food science tech and mid-career earnings of $77,952.
 With more than 20,000 students, this institution is one of the largest schools in the U.S..

 Purdue features a high performing men's basketball team.
 Purdue University - Main Campus is known for a low crime rate, among the safest schools in the country.
 A virtual tour could be an easy way to explore Purdue University - Main Campus.

 University of Illinois at Urbana - Champaign is among your top options if you want to study Food Science Technology.
 University of Illinois at Urbana - Champaign food science technology students make 7.3% more than the typical food science tech grad.
 The surrounding area of a significant city is tremendous for young people trying to find adequate prospects for social networking, experience, and life.

-This school's default rate of 1.0% is far below the average of 7.0%.
+Given that 13.0% of Wisconsin's student body originates from outside the United States, you will have many chances to speak to students many areas in the world.
 Wisconsin has earned a top ranking for quality of education delivered to veterans and active-duty military.
 Take a virtual tour to learn more about Wisconsin's campus.